Kayaking and canoeing

 - the kayak or canoe is fitted with an electric motor of not more than 150 newtons (33.7 lb thrust)

-- the kayak or canoe and electric motor is maintained to the original manufacturer’s specifications and design capabilities
+- the kayak or canoe and electric motor are maintained to the original manufacturer’s specifications and design capabilities

 Note: some motor manufacturers badge the 150 newtons motor as 34 lb thrust which is accepted as meeting the maximum of 33.7 lb thrust criteria.

-Further information is available from DPTI, Boating Safety Unit, by telephoning 1300 183 046 or by e-mail to firstname.lastname@example.org.
+Further information is available from Marine Safety SA or phone 1300 183 046.